hadolint/hadolint/README.md

 Rules with the prefix `DL` originate from **hadolint** while rules with the `SC` prefix originate from **ShellCheck**.
 Click on the error code to get more detailed information.

+Please [create an issue](https://github.com/lukasmartinelli/hadolint/issues/new) if you have an idea for a good rule.

 | Rule                                                         | Decscription
 | ------------------------------------------------------------ | --------------------------------------------------------------------------------------------------
 | DL3000                                                       | Use absolute WORKDIR.